 However, in actuality, what we have is a 6x30ish minute season of a satirical TV show created by Brian Gatewood and Alessandro Tanaka (Animal Practice, Dice) that’s designed to mock US TV shows and movies of the 80s and highlight the hidden Western propaganda within those works.
 Although initially planned to be based on Czechoslovakia’s Třicet případů majora Zemana (Thirty Cases of Major Zeman), it turned out that obtaining the rights to an old Central European TV show and then dubbing it was actually harder than filming an entirely new show from scratch.

 So they did that.
-They actually wrote an entire TV show, got it translated into Romanian, went to Romania and filmed it with Romanian actors and with Romanian production staff, then got the likes of Channing Tatum, Joseph Gordon-Levitt, Chloë Sevigny, Nick Offerman, Jake Johnson and – wowzers – (spoiler alert) Daniel Craig to dub their original English-language scripts on top of it.
+They actually wrote an entire TV show, got it translated into Romanian, went to Romania and filmed it with Romanian actors and with Romanian production staff, then got the likes of Channing Tatum, Joseph Gordon-Levitt, Chloë Sevigny, Nick Offerman, Jake Johnson and – wowzers – (spoiler alert) (spoiler alert) Daniel Craig to dub their original English-language scripts on top of it.
 They even got in that Jon Ronson to provide introductions to episodes with Tatum, to add an air of verisimilitude.
 Impressive, no?

 If you’re expecting a The Flashing Blade or The Staggering Stories of Ferdinand de Bargos, you’re going to be disappointed.
 This isn’t straight-faced cheesy action dubbed with silliness.